 The popularity of this stretch means, however, that it can be a magnet for pickpockets and low-grade scammers, but the volume of people means that violent crime against visitors is very uncommon.
 Also, the neighborhood is packed with restaurants, so the need to travel to other neighborhoods at night is diminished, but accommodations here are more expensive and more likely to book up fast during the high season.

 In the French Quarter, you can start the day with stopping by the historic Laulaurie Mansion or the New Orleans Voodoo Museum before grabbing a bite at The Court of Two Sisters, Tujague's, or Cafe Du Monde.
 For accommodations, you can stay overnight at the Bourbon, the Four Points by Sheraton, Hotel Le Marais, or the Chateau LeMoyne French Quarter.

 Overall, most hotels in New Orleans are in areas that are quite safe for tourists to visit and travel between, with the exception being those on Chef Menteur Highway, which are largely safe to stay in but further out from the city's biggest attractions.
 However, folks who aren't simply stopping through should consider staying in one of the other neighborhoods, as they are simply safer overall, and you're more likely to be able to find a police officer or some other official who can point you in the right direction if you get lost.

-If you're looking at an Airbnb, VRBO, or another unofficial short-term rental, you can use the crime maps provided by the New Orleans Police Department, as well as the review functions on your rental website, to get a sense of the immediate neighborhood.
+If you're looking at an Airbnb, VRBO, or another unofficial short-term rental, you can use the crime maps provided by the New Orleans Police Department.
 It's worth reiterating, however, that less-experienced travelers, newbies to New Orleans, and those who aren't familiar with staying safe in an unfamiliar place should consider the neighborhoods above.